Discount Model - Customer Order

 Follow these steps

-1. Enter Discount Model
+1. Specify Discount Model

 A number of discount numbers are included in a discount model.
 A discount number defines the prerequisites for allocating a discount.
 The discount is allocated to the customer order lines equivalent to the definitions.